CFM97710 - Interest restriction: property and REITs: overview

 The key aspects of the regime are:

 - The REIT must pay out 90% of the profits of its PRB to shareholders every year as a PID.
-Such PIDs should be paid either gross or net according to the status of the shareholder.
+Such PIDs are paid either gross or net according to the status of the shareholder.
 The PIDs paid to shareholders who are liable to UK tax are treated as property income of the recipient and subjected to CT or IT where applicable.
-In addition, a PID received by one UK REIT from another UK REIT correspondingly increases the PID that must be paid.

-- A relaxation of this requirement may apply where the REIT could not legally distribute 90% of the profits of its PRB.
+- A relaxation of this distribution requirement may apply where the REIT could not legally distribute 90% of the profits of its PRB.

 - The principal member of a group UK REIT or a single company UK REIT must always be a company that is tax-resident in the UK and not also tax-resident in another tax jurisdiction.